CaptainCrowbar/crow/docs/colour-space.md

 with integer or floating point channels.

 As a simplification, I treat colour spaces as stateless.
-When the definition of a colour space includes state, such as a choice of standard illuminant, this will need to be hardcoded into the colour space class, with different classes (probably template instantiations) for different illuminants.
+When the definition of a colour space includes state, such as a choice of standard illuminant or white point, this will need to be hardcoded into the colour space class, with different classes (probably template instantiations) for different parameters.
 See the `WorkingSpace` and `NonlinearSpace` templates below for examples.

 Definitions of a colour space sometimes vary in the scaling of the coordinates.
 Here I use the unit range for CIE XYZ and closely related spaces,